vengi-voxel/vengi/src/tools/voxedit/README.md

 # Needed improvements

-* Allow to merge, reorganize and duplicate layers
+* Allow to merge, reorganize and duplicate layers from the ui
+* Layer name change